 - Two different ways can be used to profile the expression levels of small RNAs depending on whether a good genome sequence/annotation is available: i) mapping of all short sequence reads against the genome, obtaining the expression levels by means of annotations in fasta or bed format and ii) mapping against sequence libraries in fasta/Bowtie index format (like done by miRanalyzer).

-- An unlimited number of genomes can be used in the analysis at the same time without the need to pool all sequences into a single file/Bowtie index.
+- An unlimited number of genomes can be used in the analysis at the same time without having to pool all sequences into a single file/Bowtie index.
 This feature is specially important when analyzing the interaction between parasites and hosts, symbiosis or virus infected cells.

 - Adapter trimming can be performed and sRNAbench accepts fastq, fastq.gz, sra, read count and fasta input format